B2dfir/gcp_log_toolbox/ReadMe.md

 python gcp_log_toolbox.py --gcloudformatter -f .\input.json -o .\output.json
 ```

-This may cause errors for very big logs as gcp_log_toolbox.py currently has to read the whole file into memory before splitting it up.
-I'll try
-resolve this later.

 ## Analysis
 gcp_log_toolbox.py can produce the following statistics about a given json log.